-Because of this, now I’m turning my prayers to True Woman ’14, praying that all 10,000 seats will be filled.
-I’m praying that Oprah Tour attendees will then rub shoulders with True Woman ’14 attendees and breathe in deep the fragrance of Jesus Christ, slain for sinners, raised to defeat sin and death and secure for His children everlasting life with Him.
+Now I’m praying that Oprah Tour attendees will rub shoulders with Spirit-filled Christians and breathe in deep the fragrance of Jesus Christ, slain for sinners, raised to defeat sin and death and secure for His children everlasting life with Him.

 You may not have attended one of Oprah’s The Life You WantWeekend Tours, but in your own life—as you see what the world has to offer—what prayers of thanksgiving can you offer as you consider all that is yours in Christ?

 Do you talk too much?
 Do you babble?
 Do you spend a lot of time on the phone or in chat rooms?
 Do you monopolize conversations with your opinions?
 Do you interrupt?
 (See Eccl.
 10:11; Prov.
 15:28; 29:20; Jas.
 1:19).

 Are you reluctant to admit you’re wrong?
 Do you fail to ask forgiveness?
 Do you refuse to admit your error when you feel another’s error is greater?
 (Prov.
 29:23; Jas.
 5:16).